 Kevin Kane joined the Company in July 2021.
 He is the Chief Executive Officer of Coda Octopus Colmek, Inc. ("Colmek").
 Mr. Kane holds a Bachelor of Science Degree in Computer Engineering from the Rochester Institute of Technology, and a Master of Business Administration degree from Saint John Fisher College (USA).
-Because of Kane's background and experience working with Prime Defense Contractors in the area of business development, the Company believes that he is highly qualified to serve as the Divisional Chief Executive Officer of Colmek.
+Because of Mr. Kane's background and experience working with Prime Defense Contractors in the area of business development, the Company believes that he is highly qualified to serve as the Divisional Chief Executive Officer of Colmek.

 Michael Hamilton was our Chairman of the Board between June 2010 and March 2017.
 He is currently serving as an independent director of our Board.
+He has been a member of the board of directors and a member of the audit committee of Tian Ruixiang Holdings Ltd. a Nasdaq traded public company, since 2020.
 Since 2014, Mr. Hamilton has provided accounting and valuation services for a varied list of clients.
 He was Senior Vice President of Powerlink Transmission Company from 2011 through 2014.
 From 1988 to 2003, he was an audit partner at PricewaterhouseCoopers.
 He holds a Bachelor of Science in Accounting from St. Frances College and is a certified public accountant and is accredited in business valuation.
 Because of Mr. Hamilton's background in auditing, strategic corporate finance solutions, financial management and financial reporting, we believe that he is highly qualified to be a member of our Board of Directors.